dalgibbard/pulp3_docker/README.md

 # pulp3_docker
-Attempting to spawn Pulp3 (alpha) within Docker
+Attempting to spawn Pulp3 (non-stable dev branch) within Docker

 ## To Use:
 * Make sure you have Docker installed